Wordpress-Development/wordpress-widgets-bootstrapped/README.md

 <img align="right" width="300" src="https://github.com/Wordpress-Development/wordpress-widgets-bootstrapped/blob/master/assets/screenshot.jpg">

 Wordpress Widgets Bootstrapped is a Wordpress plugin that applies Bootstrap 3 html to the default wordpress widgets.
 This plugin was developed for Wordpress sites looking to "Bootstrap" their Wordpress widgets.
-It is important to note that without actually using a theme that uses bootstrap css, this plugin will appear to do nothing.

 ##### How it Works

-* Instantly apply [Twitter Bootstrap 3](http://getbootstrap.com) to the default [Wordpress widgets](https://codex.wordpress.org/WordPress_Widgets)
+* Applies [Twitter Bootstrap 3](http://getbootstrap.com) to the default [Wordpress widgets](https://codex.wordpress.org/WordPress_Widgets)
 * Uses [Widget Output Fiters](https://wordpress.org/plugins/widget-output-filters/) which includes a very useful filter to override any additional widgets you may have and can be used side by side with [Widget Logic](https://wordpress.org/plugins/widget-logic/)

 Note the demo in the above link is a sandbox site that I'm frequently changing so it may not reflect the widgets in this plugin.